Community College Executive Forum

 Research & InsightsMore

-Eighteen months.
-Forty-seven committee meetings.
-Three and a half years.
-When we ask partners how long it takes to create a strategic plan on campus, the responses typically converge on a single theme: too long.
-And yet chances are, it took a mere matter of weeks for the COVID-19 pandemic to throw a major wrench in these carefully laid plans.
-And with uncertainty only growing around the future of the sector, the relevance of our pre-COVID plans is fast fading.
+Chances are, it took a mere matter of weeks for the COVID-19 pandemic to throw a major wrench in strategic plans.
 However, we can’t afford to wait another year before finalizing and implementing bold strategic moves.
 In fact, revisiting and revising institutional strategy now is perhaps the most important step in ensuring long-term sustainability for our institutions.

 Subscribe to our blog